contagon/handbook/handbook/20-activities.md

 A brief devotional program may be held as part of an activity.
 Devotionals typically include a prayer, a hymn or musical selection, remarks by a leader, and a spiritual thought, testimony, or scripture by one or more participants.
 Such programs can help invite the Spirit and keep activities in perspective.

-### 20.6.8 Fund-Raising Activities
+### 20.6.8 Fundraising Activities

-Fund-raising activities are not usually approved, because expenses for stake and ward activities are paid with budget funds.
-As an exception, a stake president or bishop may authorize one group fund-raising activity each year.
+Fundraising activities are not usually approved, because expenses for stake and ward activities are paid with budget funds.
+As an exception, a stake president or bishop may authorize one group fundraising activity each year.
 Such an activity may be held to raise funds for the following purposes only:

 * To help pay the cost of one annual camp or similar activity as outlined in [20.2.8](20-activities.md#2028-funding-for-activities).
 * To help purchase equipment that the unit needs for annual camps as outlined in [20.2.9](20-activities.md#2029-funding-for-equipment-and-supplies).

-If a fund-raising activity is held, it should provide a meaningful value or service.
+If a fundraising activity is held, it should provide a meaningful value or service.
 It should be a positive experience that builds unity.

-Contributions to fund-raising activities are voluntary.
+Contributions to fundraising activities are voluntary.
 Priesthood leaders should take special care to ensure that members do not feel obligated to contribute.

-Stakes and wards that sponsor fund-raising activities should not advertise or solicit beyond their boundaries.
+Stakes and wards that sponsor fundraising activities should not advertise or solicit beyond their boundaries.
 Nor should they sell products or services door to door.

-Examples of fund-raising activities that are not approved include:
+Examples of fundraising activities that are not approved include:

 * Activities that would be taxable.
 * Activities completed with paid labor, either by employees or by contract.